-Showing timing is often unnecessary, particularly for songs with words that imply timing, but is very simple if necessary.
-Instead of representing timing as music notation does, by different durations of notes and rests within a bar, it's represented by a line of downbeat markers (^) under the melody line, as illustrated next.
+Showing timing is often unnecessary for melody lines already understood by ear or by reference to music notation, but is very simple if necessary.
+Instead of representing timing, as music notation does, by different durations of notes and rests within a bar, it's represented by a line of downbeat markers (^) under the melody line, as illustrated next.